sn8k/Jupiter-project/README.md

 ## Release Notes

+- **1.0.4** – Hardened `/reports/last` (cached data now matches the API schema) and added a local notification fallback when the webhook URL is missing.
 - **1.0.1** – Scan modal restyle (with persisted options) and automatic population of the Quality view right after each scan, even in Watch mode.
 - **1.0.0** – First stable release.
 Includes standalone executable, full CI/CD integration, AI plugin support, and performance optimizations for large repositories.
 - **0.1.5** – Ensures Web UI modals remain hidden (global `.hidden` helper) and fixes duplicated `startScan` logic that blocked the dashboard script.